 - Gaiters would have actually been nice.
 I’ve never wanted them before but, at least in the fall, I was constantly picking knife-sharp seeds out of my socks and shoes.

 - Leggings or other leg covering is pretty much essential.
 Everything south of the Colorado Plateau is very frequently overgrown with thorn bushes.
 After my legs got shredded the first day, I wore leggings religiously for weeks.

 - Tarp + bivy continues to be the best shelter system in the Desert Southwest.

 - Fall is a great time for the AZT.
-In the fall, the tarantulas are out and about, and even as an arachnophobe, they were super cool to see.
+In the fall, the tarantulas are out and about, and even as an arachnophobe, they were super cool.
 The weather was great and the temperatures were moderate and the aspens were brilliant gold.
-I also thought that going sobo was better because the desert gradually unfolds as you go, instead of all the cool stuff disappearing (and then reappearing suddenly in the form of southern Utah, at which point you’re done).
+I also thought that going sobo was better because the desert gradually unfolds as you go, instead of all the cool stuff disappearing (and then reappearing suddenly in the form of southern Utah, at which point the AZT stops).
 The main downside was the days being short, so if you don’t night hike and don’t walk fast, you won’t be getting great daily mileage.
 You should also expect to get a lot of sunlight in your face if you’re soboing.